-Bell's palsy is named for Sir Charles Bell, a 19th century Scottish surgeon who was the first to describe the condition.
+Bell's palsy is named for Sir Charles Bell, a 19th century Scottish surgeon who described the facial nerve and its connection to the condition.
 The disorder, which is not related to stroke, is the most common cause of facial paralysis.
 Generally, Bell's palsy affects only one of the paired facial nerves and one side of the face, however, in rare cases, it can affect both sides.